jbosstools/jbosstools-target-platforms/README.md

-# The JBoss Tools Build project
+# The JBoss Tools Target Platforms project

 ## Summary

-JBoss Tools Target Platforms project provides the JBoss Tools Eclipse target platforrms used by JBoss Tools projects.
+JBoss Tools Target Platforms project provides the JBoss Tools Eclipse-based target platforrms used by JBoss Tools projects.

-## Install

-_JBoss Tools Target Platforms_ is part of [JBoss Tools](http://jboss.org/tools) from which it can be [downloaded and installed](http://jboss.org/tools/download) on its own or together with the full JBoss Tools distribution.
+The 'master' branch only contains shared content - see the 4.x branches for the actual target platform definitions.
+To build them, simply run 'mvn verify' in a given target platform folder.

 ## Get the code